GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 #### Recovery Model Questions (Compensation Questions)

-To submit a Subaward Report, compensation questions for the Prime, as well as sub-awardee need to be responded to.
+To submit a SubAward Report, compensation questions for the Prime, as well as sub-awardee need to be responded to.
 The table below outlines the Compensation Questions and their corresponding codes to be used in the requests.

 |                                   | Code              | Description                                   |
 | ----------------- | ----------------- | --------------------------------------------- |